Toyota C-HR vs Hyundai Santa Fe Hybrid

 Spec C-HR Santa Fe Hybrid

-Model Introduced Year Not confirmed Current local generation year not confirmed
+Model Introduced Year 2023 Current local generation year not confirmed

-Generation Not confirmed Current South African Santa Fe Hybrid listing; generation notes should be kept tied to the local model year and confirmed derivative data.
+Generation Second generation on TNGA-C platform – hybrid-only in SA Current South African Santa Fe Hybrid listing; generation notes should be kept tied to the local model year and confirmed derivative data.

-Facelift History Not confirmed Model-year updates can affect trim, wheels, screens, safety equipment and colours.
+Facelift History All-new second generation launched in SA in 2023 Model-year updates can affect trim, wheels, screens, safety equipment and colours.
 Use the latest South African price list when checking a specific vehicle.

 Facelift Version Ending Not confirmed Current